DuncanKushnir/VUPEC/readme.md

 ## Features
 - All relevant drive cycles included as well as parsing engine.. paint your own!
 - Accurate physics, even with altitude and temperature corrections
-- Fully seperate import engine for vehicles and components
+- Fully separate import engine for vehicles and components
 - Calculates standard driving cycle energy use to within 5% of reported - all vehicle makes, all drive cycles
  - graph friendly result dumping
  - launch from excel control panel or from JSON-rpc

+ ##### In progress
- - Monte Carlo testing of variable sensitivity
+ - Monte Carlo testing of variable sensitivity (wiring up)

  ##